 Leadership in the Global Mercury Partnership

-EPA takes an active role in the Partnership as the majority of mercury deposited in the United States is from global sources, including a combination of natural sources; historically deposited mercury that is re-emitted to the atmosphere; and man-made emissions from a variety of sources, such as coal fired power plants, industrial processes, production of gold and other metals, and artisanal and small-scale gold mining.
+EPA takes an active role in the Partnership because the majority of mercury deposited in the United States is from global sources, including a combination of natural sources; historically deposited mercury that is re-emitted to the atmosphere; and man-made emissions from a variety of sources, such as coal fired power plants, industrial processes, production of gold and other metals, and artisanal and small-scale gold mining.

 EPA leads global work providing technical assistance and information exchange on non-mercury technologies, best practices, and management of surplus mercury.

 To reduce airborne mercury emissions from Gold Shops, EPA and the Argonne National Laboratory (ANL) partnered to design a low cost, easily constructible technology called the Gold Shop Mercury Capture System (MCS).
 The MCS was piloted and tested in Amazonian gold producing regions in Brazil and Peru.
 EPA and ANL are studying experiences with the systems that have been deployed to understand how to encourage their adoption in other communities.

 EPA and the United Nations Industrial Development Organization (UNIDO) jointly lead the Chlor-alkali Sector Partnership Area.
 Mercury-cell chlor-alkali production remains a significant use of mercury globally and can be a significant source of mercury releases to the environment.
 The mercury-cell process is one of three manufacturing processes used by the chlor-alkali sector to produce chlorine and caustic soda.